Quite a fancy title isn’t it?

 - While in conversation, remember to take a deep breath and fixate your gaze elsewhere.

-- Stay away profanity; consider using euphemism to deliver your point.
+- Stay away from profanity; consider using euphemism to deliver your point.

 In the end, it is just a personality trait, accept it and divert your precious focus to a more worthy issue.